The Structure of Unicist Conceptual Design

 This level of conceptual design is based on the rational knowledge of the conceptual solution and the understanding of the ontogenetic map that allows apprehending the metaphors that are used to categorize the design of the solution.

-This level requires being able to integrate the interdependent objects that have bi-univocal influence using a double dialectical approach.
+This level includes the preceding level and requires being able to integrate the interdependent objects that have bi-univocal influence using a double dialectical approach.